-- The Company has issued a revised delegation of authority policy that appoints tiered approvers based upon risk and materiality of the transaction and trained employees on the revised policy. - The Company has identified a central repository to maintain all the Company's policies, is providing training to users and is developing a framework to establish responsibility and accountability for executing and monitoring policies and procedures. - The Company has drafted and is in the process of finalizing critical accounting, IT and record retention policies. - The Company continues to create a culture of continuous improvement and design a framework for management to proactively and openly self-identify, document, reassess, report, and remediate policies, procedures, and control issues.
+- The Company has drafted a revised delegation of authority policy that appoints tiered approvers based upon risk and materiality of the transaction. - The Company has identified a central repository to maintain all the Company's policies, is providing training to users and is developing a framework to establish responsibility and accountability for executing and monitoring policies and procedures. - The Company has drafted and is in the process of finalizing critical accounting, IT and record retention policies. - The Company continues to create a culture of continuous improvement and design a framework for management to proactively and openly selfidentify, document, reassess, report and remediate policies, procedures and control issues.